samyak1409/django/README.md

 2. After updating the profile pic, old one should be deleted from the file system.

-3. Truncate content text on the basis of no. of lines, then add read full article link below.
+3. Limit post card height on non-read page, then add read full article link below.